 Rest assured, there are a few key things that can be changed in the daily process of the OR to help prevent the seemingly inevitable choas.
 Let’s take a closer look.

 Have you thought that maybe the way you are looking at and preparing for first cases could use a bit of an upgrade?
 One of the best ways to accomplishing this is to build the framework for a multi-departmental team to briefly gather daily and review cases before the day of surgery.
-We like to call this the Daily Huddle.
-While you may be thinking “we already get together in our morning shift huddle,” this is a bit different.
+We like to call this the Collaborative Daily Review.
+While you may be thinking “we already get together in our morning shift review,” this is a bit different.

 Nuts & Bolts:

-The first step to building the framework for a Daily Huddle is to look at which departments in the hospital or ASC, affect patient care.
+The first step to building the framework for a Collaborative Daily Review is to look at which departments in the hospital or ASC, affect patient care.
 These departments should include Scheduling, PAT, Preop, OR Staff, Anesthesia, Sterile Processing, Materials, and the Surgeon.

 All of these departments and key players have interactions with the patient and have a responsibility to perform at the top of their game to ensure things get underway in an efficient and safe manner.
 Each player is expecting the previous team to have completed the necessary functions and preparations to enable the patient to move to the next phase in the perioperative process.
 If something doesn’t go right or a key player drops the ball, everyone needs to be aware as soon as possible to ensure things can be re-organized in order to keep things moving forward.
 At the end of the process; the Surgeon, Anesthesia Provider and OR Staff are standing at the ready to receive the patient for their procedure only when everything else has gone to plan without any delays.

 As you can probably tell by now, communication is a big part of the framework.
 When all departments come together at the same time and all hear the same thing, it has a profound impact on patient preparation and readiness on the day of surgery.